Who is eligible for public housing?

 The BCHA has two preferences: a veteran’s preference for veterans and their spouses, and a residency preference for applicants who live, work or have been hired to work in Berks County, Pennsylvania.
 Applicants who do not qualify for either of these preferences will still be placed on the waiting list.

-How is rent determined?
+How much will I pay in rent?
+How is my rent determined?

 Your rent, which is referred to as the Total Tenant Payment (TTP) in this program, is based on your family’s anticipated gross annual income, less any deductions, if applicable.